-- 22. The CONTRACTING PARTIES shall keep under surveillance any matter on which they have made recommendations or given rulings.
-If the CONTRACTING PARTIES' recommendations are not implemented within a reasonable period of time, the contracting party bringing the case may ask the CONTRACTING PARTIES to make suitable efforts with a view to finding an appropriate solution. - 23.
-If the matter is one which has been raised by a less-developed contracting party, the CONTRACTING PARTIES shall consider what further action they might take which would be appropriate to the circumstances.
+The CONTRACTING PARTIES shall keep under surveillance any matter on which they have made recommendations or given rulings.
+If the CONTRACTING PARTIES' recommendations are not implemented within a reasonable period of time, the CONTRACTING PARTIES shall consider what measures should be taken with a view to finding an appropriate solution.